tokenspice/tokenspice/README.md

 # 🦑 Agents and Netlists

-## About Agents
+## Agents Basics

-- Agents are defined at `assets/agents/`.
+Agents are defined at `assets/agents/`.
+Agents are in a separate directory than netlists, to facilitate reuse across many netlists.

-- All agents are written in Python
+All agents are written in Python.
+Some may include EVM behavior (more on this later).

-- Each Agent has an AgentWallet, which holds a Web3Wallet.
-The Web3Wallet holds a private key and creates TXs.
+Each Agent has an [`AgentWallet`](https://github.com/tokenspice/tokenspice/blob/main/engine/AgentWallet.py), which holds a [`Web3Wallet`](https://github.com/tokenspice/tokenspice/blob/main/web3tools/web3wallet.py).
+The `Web3Wallet` holds a private key and creates transactions (txs).
-- Some agents may wrap smart contracts deployed to EVM, e.g. `PoolAgent`.
-- PoolAgent and many other EVM agents wrap Ocean or Balancer smart contracts, with Python driver middleware.
-A good Pythonic way to get familiar with the driver middleware is to play with [ocean.py](https://github.com/oceanprotocol/ocean.py).
-(Note that TokenSPICE currently copies-and-pastes some of that code, there is not a dependency.)

-## About Netlists
+## Netlists Basics

-The **netlist** defines what you simulate, and how.
+The netlist defines what you simulate, and how.

 Netlists are defined at `assets/netlists/`.

-You can reuse existing ones or create your own.
-If you create your own, please add relevant unit tests.
+You can reuse existing netlists or create your own.

-For your own custom simulation, you can change any part of the netlist NETLISTX:
+## What A Netlist Definition Must Hold

+TokenSPICE expects a netlist module (in a netlist.py file) that defines these specific classes and functions:

-- `assets/netlists/NETLISTX/SimStrategy.py` which holds SimStrategy class - Simulation run parameters
+- `SimStrategy` class: simulation run parameters
-- `assets/netlists/NETLISTX/KPIs.py` which holds KPIs class, `netlist_createLogData` function, and `netlist_plotInstructions` function - What metrics to log, and how to plot them
+- `KPIs` class and `netlist_createLogData()` function: what metrics to log during the run
+- `netlist_plotInstructions()` function: how to plot the metrics after the run
-- `assets/netlists/NETLISTX/SimState.py` which holds SimState class - system-level structure & parameters - how agents instantiated and connected
+- `SimState` class: system-level structure & parameters, i.e. how agents are instantiated and connected.
+It imports agents defined in `assets/agents/*Agent.py`.
+Some agents use EVM.
+You can add and edit Agents to suit your needs.
-- `assets/agents/*Agent.py` - Individual agent structure & parameters - each agent class.
-To change agent structure, you'll need to change its module (py or sol code).
-Unit tests are recommended.

-Existing netlists include:
+## How to Implement Netlists

+There are two practical ways to specify `SimStrategy`, `KPIs`, and so on for netlist.py:

+1. **For simple netlists.** Have just one file (`netlist.py`) to hold all the code for each class and method given above.
+This is appropriate for simple netlists, like [simplegrant](https://github.com/tokenspice/tokenspice/blob/main/assets/netlists/simplegrant/about.md) (just Python) and [simplepool](https://github.com/tokenspice/tokenspice/blob/main/assets/netlists/simplepool/about.md) (Python+EVM).

+2. **For complex netlists.** Have one or more _separate files_ for each class and method given above, such as `assets/netlists/NETLISTX/SimStrategy.py`.
+Then, import them all into `netlist.py` file to unify their scope to a single module (`netlist`).
+This allows for arbitrary levels of netlist complexity.
+The [wsloop](https://github.com/tokenspice/tokenspice/blob/main/assets/netlists/wsloop/about.md) netlist is a good example.
+It models the [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e), which is inspired by the Amazon flywheel and used by [Ocean](https://www.oceanprotocol.com), [Boson](https://www.bosonprotocol.io/) and others as their system-level token design.

+## Agent.takeStep() method

+The class `SimState` defines which agents are used.
+Some agents even spawn other agents.
+Each agent object is stored in the `SimState.agents` object, a dict with  some added querying abilities.
+Key `SimState` methods to access this object are `addAgent(agent)`, `getAgent(name:str)`, `allAgents()`, and `numAgents()`. [`SimStateBase`](https://github.com/tokenspice/tokenspice/blob/main/engine/SimStateBase.py) has details.

+Every iteration of the engine make a call to each agent's `takeStep()` method.
+The implementation of [`GrantGivingAgent.takeStep()`](https://github.com/tokenspice/tokenspice/blob/main/assets/agents/GrantGivingAgent.py) is shown below.
+Lines 26–33 determine whether it should disburse funds on this tick.
+Lines 35–37 do the disbursal if appropriate.
+There are no real constraints on how an agent's `takeStep()` is implemented.
+This which gives great TokenSPICE flexibility in agent-based simulation.
+For example, it can loop in EVM, like we show later.

+## Netlist Examples
+Here are some existing netlists.

 - [simplegrant](assets/netlists/simplegrant/about.md) - granter plus receiver, that's all.
 No EVM.
 - [simplepool](assets/netlists/simplepool/about.md) - publisher that periodically creates new pools.
 EVM.
 - [wsloop](assets/netlists/wsloop/about.md) - Web3 Sustainability Loop.
 No EVM.
-- (WIP) [oceanv3](assets/netlists/oceanv3/about.md) - Ocean Market V3 - initial.
+- (WIP) [oceanv3](assets/netlists/oceanv3/about.md) - Ocean Market V3 - initial design.
 EVM.
-- (WIP) [oceanv4](assets/netlists/oceanv4/about.md) - Ocean Market V4 - safer staking.
+- (WIP) [oceanv4](assets/netlists/oceanv4/about.md) - Ocean Market V4 - solves rug pulls.
 EVM.

+The next two sections will show how TokenSPICE netlists are structured, by elaborating on the simplegrant (pure Python) and simplepool (Python+EVM) netlists.

 # 🐟 Updating Envt